Thinking of Itemizing your Tax Deductions? Here’s a Teaser

 5. Family Expense Deductions

 Have a family?
 You probably need some deductions these days.
-Deductible expenses include child and dependent care expenses, adoption expenses, child tax credits, and earned income credits.
+Deductible expenses include child and dependent care expenses, adoption expenses, child tax credits, and earned income tax credits.

 6. Personal Property & Vehicle Deductions